 The main theorem of this section is the following one.
-It characterizes orthomodular lattice by means of the operation of identity and the lattice theoretical equation instead of the operation of implication and the lattice theoretical ordering.
+It characterizes an orthomodular lattice by means of the operation of identity and the lattice-theoretic equation instead of the operation of implication and the lattice-theoretic ordering.

 Theorem 3.1.
-An ortholattice in which any two identical elements are equal, i.e. in which L7'. $a \equiv b = 1 \implies a = b$ holds, is an orthomodular lattice and vice versa.
+An ortholattice in which any two identical elements are equal, i.e., in which holds, is an orthomodular lattice and vice versa.